 Redesigning a File Upload Experience

-Discuss is a B2B market research platform, where users run projects to learn about market trends and customer behavior.
+Discuss is a B2B market research platform where users run projects to learn about market trends and customer behavior.
 Research projects typically involve conducting video interviews and then analyzing the recordings with insights tools—all done within the platform.

 Users with other means of collecting research can still use Discuss by uploading off-platform video files into their projects.
 However, this feature had been underutilized since its launch, as there were several limitations that impaired its usability.